-Tissue Paper Ornament for Kids to Make
+Tissue Paper Ornament Preschool Craft

 This post contains affiliate links.
+Privacy and Disclosure

+Kids can choose the colors of paper, ribbon, and markers to make the ornaments, giving them lots of creative freedom.
 Search your gift wrap supplies for narrow ribbon and recycled tissue paper and you are ready to make this Christmas ornament!

 - Place a table cover under the tissue when drawing with markers as the colors leak through the thin tissue paper.

-Instructions to make the Christmas ornament:
+Instructions to make the Christmas ornament

 Stack the four circles on top of each other, from largest to smallest.